NYU Dataset

 Description

 Caenorhabditis elegans (C. elegans) is a powerful model for the study of nervous system development.
 This study investigated mechanisms required for the development of C. elegans sensory neurons, BAGs.
 C. elegans express many insulin-like peptides (ILPs), which are released from BAGs, throughout the nervous system.
 It is found that the p38 MAP kinase PMK-3 that is required for the differentiation of chemosensory BAG neurons limits an ILP signal that represses expression of a BAG neuron fate.
-To determine how PMK-3 functions in BAG neuron development, they isolated and characterized pmk-3 suppressor mutations.
-The dataset includes RNA sequencing data, which revealed ILP-dependent mechanism that regulates development of BAG neurons might also function to regulate the differentiation of other neurons in C. elegans.
+To understand how PMK-3 functions in BAG neuron development, wild-type and pmk-3 mutant chemosensory BAG neurons were purified and their transcriptomes were determined using RNA sequencing.

 Subject of Study